codemagic-ci-cd/codemagic-docs/content/yaml-publishing/build-dashboards.md

 ## Enabling build dashboards

-To use build dashboards, team owners will have to enable the feature in team settings.
+To use build dashboards, team admins will have to enable the feature in team settings.

 In team settings, expand the **Build dashboards** section and click **Enable sharing**.
 This will allow any team member to create dashboards and generate public links to share them.